0x546F6D/pttb_-_Pin_To_TaskBar/README.md

 	> pttb Path\to\.exe\or\.lnk\to\PinToTaskbar
 	> pttb -u Path\to\.exe\or\.lnk\to\UnPinFromTaskBar
-	> pttb -r (Refresh taskbar by Pinning & UnPinning itself, in order to reflect changes made to :
+	> pttb -r (Refresh taskbar by Pinning & UnPinning itself, in order to reflect changes made to:
 	           HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Taskband)

 Notes: